leessju/brainjs_examples/README.md

 # Brain.js Simple Examples

-> These are some very basic examples from the YouTube "Simple Machine Learning Using JS" tutorial on YouTube.
+> These are some very basic examples from "Simple Machine Learning Using JS" for Brain.js.